 Failure to disclose child sexual abuse offence

-A new offence for failure to disclose child sexual abuse came into effect on 27 October 2014.
-The law now requires that any adult who holds a reasonable belief that a sexual offence has been committed in Victoria, by an adult against a child (aged under 16) disclose this information to police.
+It is an offence to fail to disclose child sexual abuse.
+The law requires that any adult who holds a reasonable belief that a sexual offence has been committed in Victoria, by an adult against a child (aged under 16) disclose this information to police.
 This law applies to all adults in Victoria, not just professionals who work with children, unless they have a reasonable excuse.

 Further information about this offence and how to report it, can be found on Criminal offences to improve responses to child sexual abuse.